localfirstnews/localfirstnews/README.md

 ```
 ### [App name](http://www.example.com)
-App summary.

-[optional: _Technology used_]
+App summary. [optional: _Technology used_]
 ```

-- App names should be used as is.
+- App names should be used as-is.
 - Links should be to the app's website or GitHub page.
 - App summaries should be descriptive.
 - Optionally include technology used, with a focus on the local-first parts of their stack.